nayere6342/sep11-freedom-project/blog/entry04.md

 ```

-In this code snippet it supposed to resent a RPG in _kaboom.js_.
-To summerize what's going on in this code snippet:
+In this code snippet it is supposed to present a RPG in _kaboom.js_.
+To summarize what's going on in this code snippet:

 First:

-* It loads the level room as well the player spirte and the NPC spirte,
+* It loads the level room as well the player sprite and the NPC sprite,

 * As well as setting the player's default speed,